top of page

 What is FND?

-FND Symptoms & Mechanisms
+FND Symptoms

-FND Treatment.png
+FND Symptoms

-FND Management
+FND Mechanisms

 Understanding the diagnosis is the first step in recovery.
 When patients receive a clear explanation and feel believed, it often leads to better outcomes.